DanHult88/ChatApp/README.md

 # ChatApp
-Creating a chat app using React
+Creating a chat app using React.

 (Work in progress)